andreas-schwenk/web-template/README.md

 > Template for a Vanilla JavaScript-based Web Application using VSCode: Setup, structuring, debugging, and minification.

-There are millions of HTML/JavaScript tutorials available.
+There are countless HTML/JavaScript tutorials available.
 This one is designed as a starting point for students with little experience in web development, as well as for experienced users who want to switch to _Visual Studio Code_ and utilize its linter and debugger features.

+We will **not** cover JavaScript libraries for rapidly building user interfaces, such as `React`, `vue.js`, or `angular`, as we believe it is necessary to first understand the foundations.
+These libraries should be used **after** studying this tutorial.

-We will not provide a detailed introduction to JavaScript syntax but will demonstrate some object-oriented JavaScript code that is easy to understand.
+We will not provide a detailed introduction to JavaScript syntax but will demonstrate object-oriented JavaScript code that is easy to understand.
 The focus will be on classes, private methods, and a well-structured project setup.

 Finally, we will demonstrate how to include external libraries and use a build tool to bundle and minify the code.